 Ratings for Post-Surgical Residuals

-Once your temporary total disability period ends, the VA will evaluate your long-term symptoms and assign a new rating based on the effects of your neck surgery.
-These post-surgical residuals can vary widely depending on the type of procedure and your recovery progress.
+Once your temporary total disability period ends, the VA assigns a long-term rating based on your remaining symptoms.
+These post-surgical residuals can vary widely depending on the type of procedure and your recovery progress:

 Getting Even More Compensation for Neck Pain

 Neck pain doesn’t always stop at the spine.
-In many cases, it sets off a chain reaction affecting other parts of the body or making it harder to manage everyday life.
+In many cases, it sets off a chain reaction affecting other parts of the body and your ability to manage everyday life.
 If your neck condition leads to new medical issues or disrupts your ability to work, you might qualify for more benefits.

 Secondary Conditions to Neck Injuries or Neck Surgery